 - You have the right to reasonable access to the mining claim.

-- You own the applicable "placer" type mineral situated within the gold mining claim.
+- You own the minerals situated within the mining claim.

 - You have the right to mine and sell that mineral, without paying anyone a royalty.